Rank of tropical curves and tropical hypersurfaces: Rank of tropical surfaces in

+\end{thm} \begin{proof} The right hand side of the inequality can be presented in the following way:

-\end{thm} \begin{proof} $\#Vert\left(S_{X}\right)-1$ is the number of parameters we deal with.
-Along the order we have defined, we get to a polytope other than a simplex, and reduce the number of its new vertices as new conditions.
+The number of parameters we deal with is $\#Vert\left(S_{X}\right)-1$, i.e. each vertex denote a hypersurface of dimension $n$ of $N_{f}$, but setting one hypersurface does not change the corner locus.
+The first polytope along the order we have defined has $n+1$ freedom degrees.
+All its other vertices represent conditions, meaning these vertices do not represent freedom degrees of the hypersurface, but are forced to fit with the previous vertices.
+Now we continue to the next polytope.
+Any new vertex of this polytope is considered as a new condition.
+Thus, we reduce the number of the polytope's new vertices as new conditions.
 This reduction is noted by

-If the vertices this polytope shares with its predecessors are positioned in a space with a dimension less than $n$, some of the new vertices of the polytope do not represent a condition, and therefore should be added again.
-This case is noted by
+A correction to this reduction is needed if the vertices this polytope shares with its predecessors are positioned in a space with a dimension less than $n$.
+A vertex in the tropical hypersurface is defined by an $n$ dimensional polytope in the dual graph.
+Thus, some of the new vertices of the polytope actually do not represent conditions, and therefore should be added again.
+The number of such vertices is exactly that which will make the $n$-dimensional demand.
+The others are still considered as conditions.
+This correction is noted by